isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Veterinary and pet-related services**

-Under Phase Two, all animal and veterinary-related services and activities will resume, as long as they comply with safe management measures as required by MOM and the Animal & Veterinary Service, a cluster of NParks.
+All animal and veterinary-related services and activities will resume, as long as they comply with safe management measures as required by MOM and the Animal & Veterinary Service, a cluster of NParks.
 More information is available at <a href="https://go.gov.sg/avs-covid" target="_blank">here</a>.

 #### **Water Quality for Cooling Towers, Swimming Pools and Water Fountains**